Zhinjio/manager/README.md

 * I am a gamer.
 Board games, PC, Console, RPG.
 * I'm an avid reader.
 Primarily science fiction, alternative fiction and fantasy, but I'll read just about anything if the topic is good.
 * Fan of: Star Wars, LEGO, Science, Photography, Astronomy, Maps, Books, Puzzles, Technology, Gastronomy, Craft Beer, and good Whiskey.
 Sometimes, more than one of those at once.

+# Tips from past (and present) employees!

+I thought I would check in with some of the folks I've managed in the past, and see if they were willing to throw in a couple sentences about what that experience was (or is) like for them.
+Here are some of the responses:
+* Mark isn’t a manager to micro-manage.
+He expects you to take responsibility for your personal growth and doesn’t care how you get from point A to B in completing your tasks as long as you meet your commitments.
+However, he will be your biggest support system when going up against your toughest critics.
+Expect to be challenged but expect to grow.
+One of the most refreshing aspects of working with Mark is that he is able to analyze organizational and project challenges without drama.
+No over speculation or over-worrying, but also not trying to sugar coat things.
+Conversations with Mark are genuine.
+(SE-5/8/18)